 - Be aware of different purposes: there will be competing purposes.
 You have to understand the kind of company you're dealing with and their requirements.

 - Be warned of what could happen to a license: Make sure that in the event of bankruptcy or insolvency, the license expires.

 If you need help with an intellectual property licensing strategy, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.